Cwexus/xyops/docs/api.md

 ## Alerts

+Alert APIs manage alert definitions.
+Use these endpoints to list, fetch, create, update, and delete alerts that evaluate monitor data and trigger actions (email, web hooks, snapshots, and more).
+Alerts run on the master and evaluate incoming monitor samples from servers; results appear in monitoring views and the activity log.
+Editing alerts typically requires appropriate privileges; read operations only require a valid session or API Key.

-See [Monitoring](monitors.md) for details on the xyOps monitoring and alert system.
+See [Alerts](alerts.md) for details on the xyOps alert system.

 ### get_alerts